 The topics discussed at the G7 have evolved, from the initial focus on economic issues around oil and the collapse of the fixed exchange rate system, to today's wide-ranging of issues, including environmental ones.

 It very much depends on the rotating presidency to determine the agenda of the summits.
 In 2015 in Elmau (Bavaria), under Germany's Presidency, the G7 discussed environmental topics including resource efficiency and the fight against marine litter (the full report of the leaders' discussions is here).
 These were also on the agenda of the G7 summit in Ise-Shima in May 2016 under Japan's Presidency.
-The 2016 G7 Environment Ministers' Meeting adopted the Toyama Framework on Material Cycles, as a contribution to the G7 Alliance on Resource Efficiency The 2017 G7 Environment Ministers' Meeting will take place in Bologna on 11-12 June, under Italy's Presidency, adopted the 5-year Bologna Roadmap, a “living” document to advance resource efficiency and prioritize actions that promote life cycle based materials management and the 3Rs ("Reduce", "Reuse" and "Recycle").
+The 2016 G7 Environment Ministers' Meeting adopted the Toyama Framework on Material Cycles, as a contribution to the G7 Alliance on Resource Efficiency.
+Building on this, the 2017 G7 Environment Ministers' Meeting, under Italy's Presidency, adopted the 5-year Bologna Roadmap, a “living” document to advance resource efficiency and prioritize actions that promote life cycle based materials management and the 3Rs ("Reduce", "Reuse" and "Recycle").
 This year, G7 Environment and Energy Ministers will meet on the theme of Working together on climate change, oceans and clean energy in the fall in Canada.
 On this occasion, G7 members launched the G7 Innovation Challenge to Address Marine Plastic Litter to promote scalable solutions to reduce plastic waste and marine litter, including technological and social innovations in plastics use and management.
 This year, the French G7 Presidency organised a G7 Environment Ministerial Meeting (5-6 May 2019, Metz) under the theme "Fighting inequality by protecting biodiversity and climate".
 G7 environment ministers agreed on a communiqué, the Metz Charter on biodiversity and other initiatives.
 The Metz Charter on biodiversity was also endorsed by G7 Leaders at the Biarritz Summit.

 The G20 is an informal forum for discussion between major OECD and non-OECD countries on issues related to global economic stability.
 It was created as a response to the growing recognition that key emerging economies such as China, India and Brazil were not adequately represented at the core of global economic discussion and governance.